2010 Guatemala City sinkhole: Collapse and aftermath

+According to officials, the sinkhole had similarities with another Guatemalan sinkhole collapsed in 2007, which may also have been formed by ruptured sewage pipes.
+Both collapses took place along a major stormwater collector/drainage tunnel constructed from volcanic tuff, known as pumice.
+Following the 2010 collapse, municipal authorities rebuilt the collectors and initiated inspections of the main collector, uncovering issues such as groundwater presence, caverns, and concrete cracks.
+These findings raised concerns about the stability of the collector and urged for comprehensive geophysical investigations to understand the subsoil conditions surrounding it.

+There is controversy regarding the classification of the 2010 Guatemala City incident.
+Some experts believe it's a "piping feature" incident and should not be considered a sinkhole, because "the hole was not made by the same ecological processes as a sinkhole."

 On a wider scale, immediately following reports of fatalities due to Agatha, a state of emergency was declared for Guatemala.
 On 31 May, the government started to deploy national aid, and donation centers for victims of the storm were opened across the country.
 According to the Office for the Coordination of Humanitarian Affairs (OCHA), schools in Guatemala were to be closed until at least 4 June.

 Filling in the sinkhole

-Immediately after the sinkhole's collapse, there were plans to fill it in with a soil cement made from cement, limestone, and water known locally as lodocreto ("mudcrete").
+Immediately after the sinkhole's collapse, there were plans to fill it in with a soil cement, limestone, and water known locally as lodocreto ("mudcrete").
 This substance was also used to fill in the 2007 Guatemala City sinkhole.
-However, another technique, which geologists call the graded-filter technique, in which the sinkhole is filled with successive layers of boulders, smaller rocks, and gravel, could possibly be a better solution.
-This is because filling the hole in with cement diverts water runoff to other areas, potentially increasing the risk of sinkholes occurring in other parts of the city.
+However, another technique, which geologists call the graded-filter technique, in which the sinkhole is filled with successive layers of boulders, smaller rocks, and gravel, has been suggested as potentially better solution.
+Slate's Brian Palmer explained that by filling the hole with cement, cement diverted water runoff to other areas, potentially increasing the risk of sinkholes occurring in other parts of the city.
 The graded-filter technique, on the other hand, allows water to seep through.